Ryangwaite/AWS-SAA-C02-Course/README.md

 Reserved instances takes priority for AZ capacity.
 Can perform scheduled reservation when you can commit to specific time windows.

-Great if you have a known stead state usage, email usage, domain server.
+Great if you have a known steady-state usage, email usage, domain server.
 Cheapest option with no tolerance for disruption.

 ### 1.6.12.
 Instance Status Checks and Autorecovery